About Our PhotoVoice Project

 This first project’s outcome will be an album of selected photos from participating families in the USA, Senegal and Jordan.
 To create the album, the families first go into their community to take some initial photos in answer to the project question “what is the nature of your community?”
 Learning Life then provides the families with some training in photography, and the families take a second round of community photos.
 The two rounds of photos before and after training allow us to to assess if we see any improvements in the quality of each family’s photos resulting from the training.

 The photos are posted to Learning Life’s CDI Facebook group for all our families and volunteers to see and comment on wherever they are in the world.
 Once all the families have taken their community photos, each family votes on the photos they like best.
 Their votes help determine which photos end up in the final electronic album.
 That album compares the families’ best photos, organized by topic, taken from their different standpoints in the world.
-We anticipate that this initial photovoice project will identify community issues that family participants want to explore and address in subsequent CDI project collaborations.
+We anticipate that this initial photovoice project will identify community issues to explore and address in subsequent CDI project collaborations.

 Interested in learning more, or getting involved in CDI as a family or volunteer?
 Contact us at firstname.lastname@example.org.